-Colour affects how we feel and can even influences what we think!
+Colour affects how we feel and can even influence what we think!
 As a general rule, bright and bold colours energize us, while softer, pastel tones soothe, so bear this in mind when considering your audience.
 If your product is aimed at women, for example, it might be safer to opt for softer colours.

 It’s a real challenge getting things right, but there are some guidelines we can and should follow: